Here’s the deal on a homemade spider mite killer on plants!

 CAUTION: Some plants are sensitive to soap solutions.
 If the leaves of the plant are hairy, they will hold the solution longer.

 This increases the chances of leaf burn.
-Always Test the solution on a small part of the plant before spraying the whole plant.
+Always TEST the solution on a small part of the plant before spraying the whole plant.

-Use Beneficial Insects
+Use Beneficial Insects For Biological Control

 - Six-spotted thrips